 - Identification – 3/5– related species include few-flowered leek (allium paradoxum) and three-cornered leek (allium triquertum) which have narrower leaves.
 Both are good to eat but lack the flavour of garlic.
 You should also be aware of lords & ladies (arum maculatum) and lilly of the valley (convallaria majalis) – the former being very astringent in the mouth, so unlikely to be consumed in any quantity.
 Lilly of the valley contains nearly 40 cardiac glycosides and is potentially deadly.
 Read more about them below.

-Along with wood sorrel, wild garlic has been at the forefront of the renaissance in wild foods in recent years.
+Wild garlic has been at the forefront of the renaissance in wild foods in recent years.
 It isn’t hard to work out why: it is easy to find, delicious, and fairly straightforward to identify.
-In most areas of the UK, there is absolutely no need for anyone who lives anywhere near a park, woodland or shady riverbank to spend a single penny on spring onions between February and July.
-This is an abundant plant, though I have heard the closely related ramps (allium tricoccum) are suffering in some areas of the US near to urban centres, where they are usually dug up.
-Though it isn’t really worth uprooting wild garlic, I expect populations near some urban areas will start to suffer as foraging continues to increase in popularity.
-I would urge anyone to pick considerately, not clearing large areas, but spreading their picking and increasing their repertoire of foraged edibles.
+This is an abundant plant in most areas of the UK, though I have heard the closely related ramps (allium tricoccum) are suffering in some areas of the US near to urban centres, where they are usually dug up.
+I’m not quite sure why this practice has become standard for harvesting ramps, it seems inconsiderate and pointless to do this with wild garlic, the bulb being a poor prize for the undermining of future populations.
+Even with the regular harvesting of just its arial parts takes its toll on perennials if done inconsiderately, year upon year.
+I expect populations near some urban areas in the UK may start to suffer as foraging continues to increase in popularity.
+I would urge anyone to pick considerately, not clearing large areas, but spreading their picking across wide areas (I call this thinning abundance), and increasing their repertoire of foraged edibles.